theshy2511/Online-Retail-Customer-Segmentation-RFM-Analysis-/README.md

 ## 🖼 Dashboard Preview
 ![Dashboard Overview](retail-rfm-dashboard-overview.png)
-*(Note: Upload your screenshot with this filename to your GitHub repository)*.

 ## 📂 Project Structure
 * `RFM_Analysis.pbix`: The primary Power BI file containing the model and reports.